Microsoft stumbles into crucial financial year

 "Windows is not only not going to disappear, but rather become the No. 2 tablet operating system and No. 1 operating system for" tablet-notebook devices, said Mark Moerdler, a technology analyst at Bernstein Research.
 "In contrast to the bear case, that Windows revenue will go off a cliff."

 In phone software, Microsoft has no such cushion.
-Despite a tie-up with handset maker Nokia NOK1V.HE, the company still has only 4 percent of the U.S. smartphone market, according to the latest figures from tech research firm Comscore.
+Despite a tie-up with handset maker Nokia, the company still has only 4 percent of the U.S. smartphone market, according to the latest figures from tech research firm Comscore.

 Microsoft announced a new version of its phone software two weeks ago, called Windows Phone 8, but there are concerns that financially-squeezed Nokia may not last until its release in autumn without help.
 Its shares have fallen 80 percent since former Microsoft executive Stephen Elop became CEO in 2010.